 - Be compassionate.

 The School of Medicine prohibits behavior that is abusive or which mistreats students or others in the learning environment.
 We take issues of mistreatment seriously and aspire to a culture of zero tolerance for instances of abuse, mistreatment and disrespect.
 Washington University School of Medicine (WUSM) is committed to maintaining an environment free from discrimination, harassment of any type, and abuses of authority.
 The Association of American Medical Colleges (AAMC) has defined Mistreatment in previous Graduation Questionnaires as follows: Mistreatment arises when behavior shows disrespect for the dignity of others and unreasonably interferes with the learning process.
 It can take the form of physical punishment, sexual harassment, psychological cruelty, and discrimination based on race, religion, ethnicity, sex, age or sexual orientation.
 The behaviors listed below are provided as examples of mistreatment and offensive behavior by the AAMC.
 However, we recognize that there are nuances to interpersonal interactions.
-Students who feel they may have been subjected to mistreatment are encouraged to follow the procedures outlined in Section IV of this policy.
+Students who feel they may have been subjected to mistreatment are encouraged to follow the procedures outlined in the Steps for Reporting Student Mistreatment section of this policy.
 The goal of this process is to provide the best learning environment possible.

 Examples of Potential Mistreatment